 Once the manuscript is modified/corrected according to the reviewer’s suggestions and finally approved for publication, there will be no further opportunity to edit it.
 Any essential changes after this point will be published as corrigenda.
 After acceptance of the article and before its publication, corresponding author must sign License to Publish Form.
 Our editorial staff will respond to any submission inquiry within two working days.
 On publication of the article, all authors of the manuscript will receive a web link, which directs to the published article on the Journal website.

-Journal of Ophthalmological Science requires authors to carefully choose the appropriate article type for their manuscript.
+Journal of Molecular and Clinical Ophthalmology requires authors to carefully choose the appropriate article type for their manuscript.

 - Research Article

 - Short Communication

 - Commentaries and Opinions

 1. Research Article: A Research article reports the new results of original scientific research within the journal’s scope.
 Research papers deal with its subject in depth.
 Generally, these papers are expected to include Title, Abstract, Keywords, Background/Introduction, Materials and Methods, Results and Discussion, Conclusions, List of abbreviations used (if any), Competing interests (if any), Authors' contributions, Authors' information, Acknowledgements, Funding, Endnotes (if any), References, Illustrations and figures (if any), Tables and captions (if any), and Additional supplementary files (if any).
 Papers that are exclusively methodological or that the editors of the journal present models or hypothesis unsupported by original data are not acceptable.
 Research papers are generally expected to include 3000 – 6000 words excluding abstract and references.